kevinyokutran/pixi.js/README.md

 ### Contribute ###

 Want to be part of the pixi.js project?
 Great!
 All are welcome!
 We will get there quicker together :)
-Whether you find a bug, have a great feature request or you fancy owning a task from the road map above feel free to get in touch.
+Whether you find a bug, have a great feature request, or you fancy owning a task from the road map, feel free to get in touch.

 Make sure to read the [Contributing Guide](https://github.com/GoodBoyDigital/pixi.js/blob/master/CONTRIBUTING.md) before submitting changes.